Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.0.11 =
+Removed URLRewrite /comic/#date#/ code since it was causing behavior problems Fixed the click to next and mini navigation to navigate per the setting in the config all chapters or just in chapter

 = 1.0.10 =
 Fix for RSS feeds, the problem was the action hook for it
 update: possible fix for clearing cache when custom post type is published with w3 total cache